sulfierry/MolecularModeling/FreeEnergyLandscape/gmx_compare/README.md

 ### Interpolation

 The smoothly interpolated probability density function provided by KDE enables calculating the free energy landscape over a continuous range of collective variable values, highlighting energetically favorable states and barriers between them.

+## Conclusion

+In conclusion, while `gmx_sham` and `gmx_wham` are powerful tools for free energy analysis within the GROMACS environment, `freeEnergyLandscape.py` offers a more user-friendly and customizable approach, particularly beneficial for those seeking immediate visualization and flexible data analysis options.